rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

-* Huguenin, M., *Holmes, R. M.* and England, M.: Diabatic Contributions to Warm Water Volume Variability Over ENSO Events.
-In review at the **Journal of Climate**

 * *Holmes, R. M.* and McDougall, T. J.: Diapycnal transport near a sloping bottom boundary.
 In review at the **Journal of Physical Oceanography**

 *  Assessne F., Morel, Y. et al. From mixing to the basin scale
    circulation: How the inverse cascade is involved in the formation of the subsurface currents in the equatorial Atlantic.
-Submitted to **Fluids**
+In review at **Fluids**

 ## Theses